-§9 Compulsory and elective
+§ 9 Compulsory modules

-(1) Compulsory modules covering 168 ECTS-Credits must be passed.
+(1) Compulsory modules covering 136 ECTS-Credits must be passed.

-1. Compulsory module: Management h ECTS- Credits Univ. a.
-SL Introduction to Management Management as science; organisations as complex systems with regards to structure and processes; stakeholders of an organisation 2 4.0 UMIT b.
-VO Strategic Management Importance of strategic management; key elements of strategic business management; strategic management in the tourism industry 2 4.0 UMIT c.
-VU Foundation of an Enterprise and Entrepreneurship Definition and key elements of entrepreneurship; business opportunities and their realisation; business model; development of the business plan; start-up financing; growth management: obstacles & chances; legal foundation 2 4.0 UMIT Total 6 12.0
+1. Compulsory Module: Management h ECTS- Credits Univ. a.
+SL Introduction to Management Management as science; organisations as complex systems with regards to structure and processes; stakeholders of an organisation 2 4.0 UMIT TIROL b.
+VU Strategic Management Importance of strategic management; key elements of strategic business management; strategic management in the tourism industry 2 4.0 UMIT TIROL c.
+VU Foundation of an Enterprise and Entrepreneurship Definition and key elements of entrepreneurship; business opportunities and their realisation; business model; development of the business plan; start-up financing; growth management: obstacles & chances; Specifics of Family Businesses 3 6.0 LFUI Total 7 14.0 Learning Outcomes: Students are able to - describe the important contents of Management, as well as the most common decision models, - apply the concept of strategic management, - explain the importance of entrepreneurship, - interpret business plans and explain the factors of success for a transfer of a business.
+Prerequisites: none